mwittig/pimatic-amazing-dash-button/README.md

 ## Device Configuration

-With pimatic v0.9 nad higher dash-button devices can be automatically discovered.
+As of pimatic v0.9 dash-button devices can be automatically discovered.

     {
           "id": "AmazingDashButton1",